Step 1: Screwmageddon

 Step 5: Reassembly

-Tools Needed: Double Sided Tape, Screwdriver, SPDT Switch is optional.
+Tools Needed: Double Sided Tape, Screwdriver.

 Since the dry run went fine, remove the AV and Controller Board and screw down the motherboard to the case.
 It’s a good idea to leave the screws a little loose to make sure all the holes align with the shield and motherboard.
 Then when all screws are in, tighten them up.
 Once the MB is secure, screw the AV and Controller Board back.
 Remember to put those black controller spacers back and that long yellow cable.
 Please be careful when putting the drive ribbon cable back in.